CWE-434: Unrestricted Upload of File with Dangerous Type

 Frequently Asked Questions

-CWE-434: CWE-434: Unrestricted Upload of File with Dangerous Type is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-434: Unrestricted Upload of File with Dangerous Type is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product allows the upload or transfer of dangerous file types that are automatically processed within its environment.

 Is CWE-434 in the CWE Top 25 Most Dangerous Software Weaknesses?+